 How Stigma Prevents People from Seeking Addiction Treatment

-It is unfortunate that in this day and age, people are still shunned for having an illness or addiction.
-In a world where the Centers for Disease Control considers the use of certain drugs an epidemic, it is a shame that individuals still have to fear seeking treatment.
-They fear seeking treatment not because it is difficult to stop using drugs, but because of the way people look at them for seeking help.
-The stigma attached to addiction is very often harder to get past than the addiction itself.
-In order to understand how the stigma of addiction prevents people from seeking treatment you have to know what a stigma is, what creates it, what causes it, and how it prevents someone from seeking treatment.
+Unfortunately, people are still shunned for having an illness or addiction.
+In a world where the Centers for Disease Control considers the use of certain drugs an epidemic, it is a shame that individuals still fear seeking treatment.
+They fear seeking treatment, not because it is difficult to stop using drugs, but because of the way people look at them for seeking help.
+The stigma attached to addiction is often more difficult to get past than the addiction itself.
+To understand how the stigma of addiction prevents people from seeking treatment, you have to know what a stigma is, what creates it, what causes it, and how it prevents someone from seeking treatment.

 Stigma Defined